Ctoic/Algorithm-Visualizer-Using-pygame/README.md

 3. Code for all the sorting Algorithm
 4. Run the above python file in any of your faviroite IDE and see the magic ;)
 5. You will see visualization of all sorting Algorithms
+### About the GUI and How it works
+When you will run the above code.
+A screen will pop up.
+This screen contain name of all nine Algorithms , Set and resset button and also it provides you option to select Ascecending or Desecending.
+For example if you want to Select Bubble Sort You havve to Press (B) and For Ascending (A) and then press SPACE.
+Now visualization will be start for the Random Data.
+In these video clips you can see the GUI
 ## Tools used

 1. Python